urquia22/Interfacing-Pinguino-Matplotlib/README.md

 1) Clone the repository

 2) Install libraries
-  a) pip install numpy
+  a) pip install numpy.
-  b) pip install matplotlib
+  b) pip install matplotlib.
-  c) pip install pynguino
+  c) pip install pynguino.

-3) Load the .pde in the Pinguino pic, CDC_8bit.pde from Yeison Cardona, https://bitbucket.org/yeisoneng/pynguino-2.0/raw/tip/pinguino/CDC/cdc_8bit.pde
+3) Load the .pde in the Pinguino pic, CDC_8bit.pde from Yeison Cardona, https://bitbucket.org/yeisoneng/pynguino-2.0/raw/tip/pinguino/CDC/cdc_8bit.pde.

 4) Use a potentiometer and place the 5 V input in pin 'A', the 'B' pin which is the middle one, connect the input pin in the pic pinguino (in this case it would be pin 13) and pin 'C' 'of the potentiometer connected to ground.